The Shores of the Cosmic Ocean

 until it rounds off the first half of the hour-long episode.
 But it is worth it in the

-end because with it, Sagan is bringing the audience up to speed with many of the
+end because with it, Sagan is bringing the audience up to speed with much of the

 terminology and concepts that will be used throughout the rest of the series.